 Since Siri supports devices added through HomeKit, this means that with Homebridge you can ask Siri to control devices that don't have any support for HomeKit at all.
 For instance, using just some of the available plugins, you can say:

-You can explore all available plugins at the NPM website by searching for the keyword homebridge-plugin
+You can explore all available plugins at the NPM website by searching for the keyword homebridge-plugin.

 The official Homebridge Discord server and Reddit community are where users can discuss Homebridge and ask for help.